snowplow/snowplow/2-collectors/clojure-collector/README.md

 	    Add the headers and payload to the output array
 	}

-Note that Clojure Collector does not contain any logging functionality of its own (unlike Simon Rumble's [SnowCannon] [snowcannon]); instead, you are expected to run Clojure Collector in a servlet container like [Tomcat][4] or [Jetty][5], with access logging (including response headers) enabled.
+Note that Clojure Collector does not contain any logging functionality of its own (unlike Simon Rumble's [SnowCannon] [snowcannon]); instead, you are expected to run Clojure Collector in a servlet container like [Tomcat][tomcat], with access logging (including response headers) enabled.

 ## Deployment and configuration

-A detailed guide to setting up the Clojure collector on Amazon Elastic Beanstalk, including setting up support for HTTPS and integrating with the Javascript tracker, can be found on the [setup guide][setup-guide].
+A detailed guide to setting up the Clojure Collector on Amazon Elastic Beanstalk, including setting up support for HTTPS and integrating with the Javascript tracker, can be found on the [setup guide][setup-guide].

 ## Technical architecture

-Clojure Collector is built on top of [Ring][ring] and [Compojure][compojure].
+The Clojure Collector is built on top of [Ring][ring] and [Compojure][compojure].

     lein ring uberwar

 ## Copyright and license

-Clojure Collector is copyright 2012 SnowPlow Analytics Ltd.
+The Clojure Collector is copyright 2012 SnowPlow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.